Best Ice Breakers for Meetings and Training Classes

 There is a place, however, for a fun ice breaker whose only purpose is to help session attendees know each other.
 Here are ice breakers that take time to prep, but are quick to do at the meeting.

 Here's a fun ice breaker that warms up a group and enables participants at a meal to get to know each other quickly.
 Usually, ice breakers are recommended that bring participants into discussion about the content of a training or team building session.
 But an ice breaker over a meal can be fun and not so focused on a topic.

 Looking for a winning team building ice breaker that you can use for meetings, training classes, team building sessions, and company events and activities?
 The five of anything ice breaker makes group cohesiveness and cooperation a natural extension of the discussion when you use this team building ice breaker.

-My three shining moments team building activity makes group cohesiveness and cooperation a natural extension of sharing in this event.
+This "three shining moments" team-building activity makes group cohesiveness and cooperation a natural extension of sharing in this event.
 Your participants will learn to know and appreciate each others' strengths with this longer ice breaker.

 Want a bit extra about ice breakers?
 Tired of spending time searching for an ice breaker through books and online and then, spending even more time to redesign the ice breaker for your needs?
 It’s difficult to find the perfect ice breaker that reinforces the topic of your training event to use with your group in your setting.

 You can easily develop an ice breaker that will warm up the conversation in your training class, reinforce the topic of the training session, and ensure that participants enjoy the training.